kaaveland/eugene/README.md

 ### Output format

-Note that the output format is subject to change, in the near future `eugene` will be able to output json or markdown or something else that's suitable for use in CI/CD pipelines.
+Note that the output format is subject to change, in the near future `eugene` will be able to output json or markdown or something else that's suitable for use in CI/CD pipelines and the fields and structure of the output is still unstable.

-# Combatibility
+# Compatibility

 `eugene` should work with most versions of postgres after 12, it isn't running any particularly fancy queries or using any new features or types.
 If you find that